SJSU-CADRE-CLASSES/SJSU_X3D_17/GREENSHEET.md

 Classroom Protocol
 ------------------

-######There are three main individual projects for this course (in addition to smaller assignments).
+######There are four main individual projects for this course (in addition to smaller assignments).
 On workshop days (see the course outline chart for the dates), students should come to class with their in-progress projects and hard-drives ready to work.
 If you have your own laptop and prefer to use that for your projects, bring it to class with you for the workshop days.

 ######Students must meet the deadlines for their projects.
 No late projects will be accepted.
 On Idea + concept days (see the course outline chart for the dates) students should bring notes, storyboards, sketches, charts, and material that they have used to do research on the specific topic and concept that you are interested in for their project.